Iain Schrantz

 The University of Northampton is one of only four universities in the country to belong to the European Nursing Module.
 This offers the possibility of a two week placement in one of around 24 different European countries.

 You can experience a different health system, culture and life experience and gain an insight into the issues that are faced in an overseas nursing environment.
-This opportunity is available at a specifically negotiated time during your course, usually within the second or third stage of study.
+This opportunity is available at a specifically negotiated time during your nursing course, usually within the second year of study.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.